Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification

 \section{Conclusion}

-In scene classification and semantic segmentation, the hierarchical relationship among the target classes is often under-exploited, resulting in the exclusion of valuable semantic information from the decision-making process.
+In scene classification and semantic segmentation \ac{RS} tasks, the hierarchical relationship among the target classes is often under-exploited, resulting in the exclusion of valuable semantic information from the decision-making process.
 To address this limitation, this paper proposes the \ac{SAHC} approach that leverages the hierarchical structure inherent in class types to improve the robustness and the accuracy of the classification.
 We introduced hierarchical classification branches, each designed to handle a specific hierarchical classification task, ranging from coarse-grained to fine-grained categories.
-Trainable hierarchy log-joint matrices are then defined to project the predictions across different hierarchical levels, following a self-supervised data-driven approach which may not align with the rigid \textit{user-defined} mappings between different hierarchy levels.
+Trainable hierarchy log-joint matrices are then defined to project the predictions across different hierarchical levels, following a self-consistent data-driven approach which may not align with the rigid \textit{user-defined} mappings between different hierarchy levels.
 This allows the implementation of a consensus mechanism, where predictions from multiple hierarchical levels are fused to perform the final decision.
-By progressively guiding the classification process from broader to specific categories, we can optimize the consensus, ensuring alignment among predictions at different hierarchical levels in a self-supervised fashion.
-The results show that \textit{data-driven} hierarchies improve the performance at the finest level compared to directly using the \textit{user-defined} hierarchies, contrarily to the performance drop usually observed in the literature when adding additional classification layers for different hierarchical levels after the backbone.
+By progressively guiding the classification process from broader to specific categories, we can optimize the consensus, ensuring alignment among predictions at different hierarchical levels in a self-consistent fashion.
 The proposed methodology is both lightweight and scalable, making it easily adaptable to different architectures and datasets by simply reorganizing their structure in a hierarchical manner.